securitytxt/security-txt/draft-foudil-securitytxt.md

 BCP 14 {{!RFC2119}} {{!RFC8174}} when, and only when, they appear in all capitals, as shown here.

-The term "security researcher" and "researcher" corresponds to the terms "finder" and "reporter" in {{ISO.29147.2018}} and {{CERT.CVD}}.
+The term "researcher" corresponds to the terms "finder" and "reporter" in {{ISO.29147.2018}} and {{CERT.CVD}}.
 The term "organization" corresponds to the term "vendor" in {{ISO.29147.2018}} and {{CERT.CVD}}.

-The term "implementors" includes all parties involved in the disclosure process.
+The term "implementors" includes all parties involved in the vulnerability disclosure process.

 # Note to Readers